-To set up the iOS devices you need to be in the Device Manager, where you should select the iOS platform from the list on the left.
+To set up the iOS devices you should select the iOS platform from the list on the left.
 Here you can configure the iOS devices that can be targeted when testing your game project.
 Before continuing, you should ensure that any iOS devices you own are connected via cable to your Mac so that they can be correctly discovered.

 The Device Manager for iOS shows two initial preferences, with the first permitting you to select from the different available macOS machines that have been added for building.
 On Mac this will show "Default" which is the computer running GameMaker Studio 2 and on PC you should select the Mac that was set up in previous step.
 The second option available is to Detect Devices.
-Clicking this will automatically populate the Device Manager with all the available iOS devices found on the target Mac:
+Clicking this will automatically populate the Device Manager with all the available iOS devices - both physical and emulated - found on the target Mac:

 Note that not only will any physical devices connected to the Mac be detected, but the different simulator devices in Xcode will also be listed, and you can target them like you can any physical device.
-Note that when targeting a simulated device, you likely want to launch the simulator first from the Device Manager before starting the build to test your project, as otherwise this will typically cause a lengthy build delay, which might in some cases cause the build to fail - especially if your Mac has low RAM.
+However, when targeting a simulated device, you likely want to launch the simulator first from the Device Manager before starting the build to test your project, as otherwise this will typically cause a lengthy build delay, which might in some cases cause the build to fail - especially if your Mac has low RAM.

 GameMaker Studio 2 Preferences for iOS

 With the devices now setup, you need to open the GameMaker Studio 2 Preferences (from the File menu at the top of the IDE) and under Platform Settings > iOS you need to specify your Team Identifier and the macOS Install Path (the default path should be fine, but you can change if required):